RealtyOffer/realty-offer-frontend/src/pages/agents.md

   Welcome to RealtyOffer™!
 The one-stop shop for the buyer, seller, and agent.
 sectionOneHeading: Do you spend thousands of dollars per month on marketing?
-sectionOneSubheading: Stop paying up front – only pay when you receive a new client
+sectionOneSubheading: Stop paying up front – only pay when you receive a new client!
 sectionOneImage: /img/agents-page-section-one-image.png
 sectionOneContent: >-
   RealtyOffer™ will connect you with serious clients.
 Instead of spending thousands of dollars on wasted real estate leads, agents will have the opportunity to simply bid for their next client.